wp-plugins/nashr-seo/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-simple and easy way to optimize your wordpress website for search engine and social media
+Simple and easy way to optimize your wordpress website for search engines and social media websites

 == Description ==